tnylea/myauth/README.md

 #MyAuth - A Laravel Authentication Bundle

 This bundles is a basic wrapper for the current Authentication system built in Laravel.
-This bundle includes the User controller, login, signup, and dashboard views.
+This bundle includes the basic user controller, login, signup, and dashboard views.
 It is very easy to customize and very easy to use.

 ## Installation